 - There is a death

-- You/your spouse/common-law partner have a change in residency status
+- You/your spouse/common-law partner has a change in residency status

 - Your notice shows outdated information